 will stay warm with the help of the heat lamp, but there is no replacement for

-the natural warmth of their mum’s body.
+the natural warmth of their mother’s body.
 By the way, it might still happen that

 your cat chooses another spot for delivery at the last minute – don’t be cross

 As you know, cats follow their own mind –

 Write down both order and weight of the kittens at delivery.